AriFordsham/GHCWiki/commentary/coding-style.md

-# The GHC Commentary - Coding Style Guidelines
+# The GHC Commentary - Coding Style Guidelines for the compiler

 This is a rough description of some of the coding practices and style that we use for Haskell code inside `compiler`.
 See the [Style Conventions for RTS C code](commentary/rts/conventions) for code in `rts` and `include`.